This page is currently under revision

 The range of policies available is too wide for the Club to make specific recommendations and Members are urged to do their own research.
 It is hoped that the following notes, though not exhaustive, will be helpful to that end.

-The policy/policies you need will depend very much on your personal circumstances, existing cover, age etc. Some otherwise good policies become uncompetitive for members who have passed 60.
+The policy/policies needed will depend very much on personal circumstances, existing cover, age and activities foreseen.
+Some otherwise good policies become uncompetitive for members who have passed 60.
 Some annual policies can be a bargain if you get away a lot and climb etc in the summer too.
+Many policies have specific exclusions or limitations, for example in terms of geography or altitude.

-What is absolutely essential from a touring point of view is that you have adequate cover to get you off the mountain (i.e. helicopter rescue) and provide urgent medical support.
-Membership of the Austrian Alpine Club UK (which also gives you reciprocal rights in most Alpine Huts) and Carte Neige (available from all French ski resorts, or from the Federation Francaise de Ski) both include this sort of basic cover worldwide without age restrictions.
-By themselves these will not provide adequate total insurance.
-E.g. The AAC cover does provide for “rescue, repatriation and medically necessary treatment that cannot be postponed”, for leisure activities worldwide, but you would certainly need a European Health Insurance Card (EHIC - see above) too.
+What is absolutely essential from a ski mountaineering and touring point of view is that adequate cover to get a Member off the mountain (i.e. helicopter rescue) and provide urgent medical support.
+For example membership of the Austrian Alpine Club UK (which also gives you reciprocal rights in most Alpine Huts) includes this sort of basic cover worldwide without age restrictions, but medical insurance costs are limited to 10,000 Euro (Dec 2019).

 It goes without saying that cover for areas outside Europe, particularly North America, will need to be very significantly higher.
 You might also consider obtaining cover against loss of a deposit or other non-refundable payments for a Tour from which you had to withdraw late because of injury etc. on a previous trip.